aimxlabs/hello-auth-python/README.md

 # Hello-Message Python SDK

 The Hello-Message Python SDK provides a simple interface for generating and verifying "hello" authentication messages for AI-to-AI and AI-to-AI-first services.
-This SDK is designed to work with Ethereum-based systems using cryptographic signatures for secure authentication.
+This SDK is designed to work by using cryptographic signatures for secure authentication.

 ---